 WHAT EXPERIENCE LED YOU TO AVON OLD FARMS SCHOOL?

 I experienced the benefits of a challenging prep education for 20+ years working in a variety of settings and industries.
 I learned more about the ability to think for myself, collaborate with others, and then communicate our ideas in writing or verbally in three years as a prep school student than either in college or business school (both of which were/are great schools).
 Those critical skills have been a foundation for me personally and professionally and they are the foundation of every class I have taught since 2012--whether U.S. History or Economics (my focus at Avon).
 I work those skills and essential course concepts into real world projects in my classes that are informed by my 20 years of experience in a variety of industries and the national security area.
-As an administrator working with Avon day students, I will bring my experience of prep schools as a student, teacher, and parent (two day student graduates, one current student and a fourth heading to school soon).
+As the freshmen Dean of Students, I bring my experience of prep schools as a student, teacher, and parent (two prep school graduates and two current students).
 All of those perspectives helped in my previous experience at Loomis mentoring students and on the disciplinary committee and other administrative committee work.
 As I experienced myself, this is a critical period in each Avon boys' life.
 I am privileged to support each boy in their own path through these years.

 WHY DO YOU TEACH AT AVON OLD FARMS SCHOOL?